siteleaf/siteleaf.com/_posts/2016-12-09-more-approved-plugins.markdown

 ---
-title: More whitelisted plugins
+title: More approved plugins
 date: 2016-12-09 16:42:00 -05:00
 tags:
 - announcement
 - jekyll
 - github
+redirect_from: /blog/more-whitelisted-plugins/
 ---

-Hot on the heels of the [Jekyll 3.3.1 update earlier this week](/blog/jekyll-update-and-new-whitelisted-plugins/), four additional plugins have been [whitelisted for GitHub Pages](https://github.com/blog/2289-publishing-with-github-pages-now-as-easy-as-1-2-3).
+Hot on the heels of the [Jekyll 3.3.1 update earlier this week](/blog/jekyll-update-and-new-approved-plugins/), four additional plugins have been [approved for GitHub Pages](https://github.com/blog/2289-publishing-with-github-pages-now-as-easy-as-1-2-3).

 These plugins are specifically geared toward software documentation and open source code projects on GitHub, but may come in handy for any type of website.